-Europe by Rail: The Definitive Guide for Independent Travellers is the 14th edition of a guidebook that was first published by Thomas Cook in the 1990s.
-Now with a new publisher, this version of Europe by Rail looks markedly different to previous editions.
-It suggests 50 different routes to follow and holds handy advice for rail travellers.
+Europe by Rail: The Definitive Guide for Independent Travellers is a guidebook that was first published by Thomas Cook in the 1990s.
+With a new publisher, the 14th version of Europe by Rail looked markedly different to previous editions, suggesting 50 different routes to follow.
+In November 2017 a new edition, the 15th, was published, containing handy advice for rail travellers.

-In the introduction to this book, the authors, Nicky Gardner and Susanne Kries, explain that their “emphasis is very much on the journeys”.
+In the introduction to the book, the authors, Nicky Gardner and Susanne Kries, explain that their “emphasis is very much on the journeys”.
 Arranged into chapters, those journeys are represented as routes.
 They first covers the popular stretch of track between London and Paris (Route 1), a chapter entitled “a tale of two cities”, while the last is significantly longer and sweeps through Eastern Europe.
-The journey between Belgrade and Lviv (Route 50) is entitled “the ultimate challenge”.
+The journey between Belgrade and Lviv (Route 50) is entitled “the ultimate challenge” (£).

 A guide to European rail journeys